kgen-protocol/platform-protocol-api-docs/docs/Esport Protocol V1/Tech integration/api-touchpoints.md

 ### Response Structure
 Upon successful completion of the withdrawal process, the server responds with a JSON object containing key details of the transaction:

-- `userIndiggWalletAddr`: The address of the user's Indigg wallet.
+- `userKGeNWalletAddr`: The address of the user's KGeN wallet.
 - `earnedBalance`: The amount of earned balance that was transferred.
 - `status`: The status of the transaction, typically 'SUCCESS'.
 - `message`: A confirmation message, usually indicating successful withdrawal.